alf-p-steinbach/Install-FLTK-for-use-with-Visual-C-/README.md

 <img src="images/screenshots/vs-project/sshot-2.png"/>

-Visual Studio now presents a progress bar for an action that should be instantenous.
+Visual Studio now presents a progress bar for an action that should be instantaneous.

 After the progress bar has inanely progressed for half a minute or so, VS presents the created projected, complete with repulsive Microsoft style starter code for a Windows API level GUI program: